The “host” Command in Linux [10 Practical Examples]

 Example 4: Query the DNS Server For NS (name server) Records

-The query type of hostname can be selected using the host command along with option-t in Linux.
-Here I am using the name server records to resolve the hostname google.com.
+To specify the query type for a hostname, you can use the host command along with option-t in Linux.
+In this example, I will show you how to retrieve the name server records to find the DNS servers associated with the hostname google.com.
 You can also do this by following the instructions below:

 Steps to Follow >